Map: 1:4,000 2m contours. Mapper: Ted Good. Map updates 3/5/2026.

 Boulders: Boulders are typically less than 1 meter in size but are very distinct.

 Complexity in the built environment: it can be difficult to determine at a glance which "uncrossable lines" are walls and which are cliffs/drop-offs.
 They are forbidden to cross regardless.
-Where there is a significant change in level and room exists on the map, cliff tags are used to show up vs. down, but in many cases, the tags obscured features and couldn't be used.
+Where there is a significant change in level and room exists on the map, "cliff tags" are used to show up vs. down, but in many cases, the tags obscured features and couldn't be used.

 The map includes several multi-level areas and runnable areas under building canopies.
 Some are quite small, like walkways over an area, and may be hard to see on the map.
 Some are large and include buildings/parking garages.
 Only two levels are mapped, generally the top-most and bottom-most.
 Unusable entrances are either not on the map or have a purple line to indicate that entry is forbidden.
 Look for the line of triangles to show the locations of the lower-level entrances/exits.

-Specific manufactured objects.
+Specific manufactured objects:

 Henson/Kermit (Muppet) statue is a black circle.